 Taumalolo was rewarded for his impressive year with the Dally M award for Lock of the Year, and also won his first premiership, making 178 metres and 30 tackles in the Grand Final win against the Broncos.

 The Cowboys pathways prodigy arrived as a rugby league superstar with a devastatingly consistent 2016 season, playing in all 27 of his team’s NRL games and representing New Zealand in the May test and the post-season Four Nations tournament.

 He ran the most metres per game of any player in the NRL over the course of the season – a staggering 4454m, or 165m per match – with an average of 24 tackles a match.

 His stellar season was recognised with a dual 2016 Dally M Medal (with the Storm's Cooper Cronk), Dally M Lock of the Year, RLPA Players' Champion, Cowboy of the Year and his club's Players’ Player of the Year.

-Taumalolo's 2017 campaign got off to a flying start with the barnstorming forward signing an historic 'Cowboy for life' deal to the end of the 2027 National Rugby League season.
+Taumalolo's 2017 campaign got off to a flying start with the barnstorming forward signing a historic 'Cowboy for life' deal to the end of the 2027 National Rugby League season.

 The on-field heroics continued on during the Cowboys’ golden run to the 2017 grand final.

-By season’s end, big Jase led allcomers in metres run for the NRL, the powerful lock running 5000m-plus from the year – the most ever by a forward in the NRL – which equated to a lung-busting 200m-plus a game.
+By season’s end, Taumalolo led the NRL with 5000m-plus from the year – the most ever by a forward in the NRL – which equated to a lung-busting 200m-plus a game.